 Understanding Group Health Insurance for Businesses

-Group health insurance plays a crucial role in employee benefits.
+Group health insurance for businesses plays a crucial role in employee benefits.
 Nearly 54% of American workers participate in these plans.
 It is the most common form of insurance in the U.S. This popularity comes from the lower costs, which come from sharing the risk among a large group.

 What Is Group Health Insurance?